An Empirical Study of Compound PCFGs: Results and discussion

 \subsection{Model ablation}

-C-PCFGs demonstrate a significant improvement over N-PCFGs.
-Compare with N-PCFGs, C-PCFGs use an additional sentence embedding (i.e., the latent variable $\bz$, see Section~\ref{sec:background}) to parameterize sentence-specific PCFGs.
-Concretely, the sentence embedding is used to parameterize three types of rules: preterminal rules (P), nonterminal rules (N), and start rules (R).
-We would like to know \textit{which type of rules makes the best use of the sentence embedding?} To this end, we let a C-PCFG use corpus-level parameters for each of the three types of rules, individually, i.e., parameters for a rule type are shared among sentences.
-Interestingly, C-PCFGs degenerate into N-PCFGs when using corpus-level parameters for preterminal rules (see Figure~\ref{fig:ablation}).
-It implies that the sentence embedding is most crucial for the parameterization of preterminal rules, presumably because the sentence embedding helps preterminal rules derive the knowledge of part-of-speech tags, which is beneficial for parsing.
+Our experimental results have so far shown that C-PCFGs improve over N-PCFGs.
+From a modeling perspective, the major difference between C-PCFGs and N-PCFGs is that C-PCFGs use an additional sentence embedding, i.e., the latent variable $\rvz$ (see Section~\ref{sec:background}), to construct a sentence-specific parameterization of PCFGs.
+Concretely, the sentence embedding is used to compute the probabilities of three types of rules: (1) preterminal rules (P), (2) nonterminal rules (N), and (3) start rules (R).
+We would like to know: \textit{out of the three types of rules, which type makes the best use of the sentence embedding?} To answer this question, we ablate C-PCFGs by letting C-PCFGs use corpus-level parameters for each of the three rule types, individually.
+In other words, the parameters of an ablated rule type will be shared across sentences.

+Interestingly, on both WSJ and Brown, C-PCFGs degenerate into N-PCFGs when using corpus-level parameters for preterminal rules (see Figure~\ref{fig:ablation-wsj-test} and~\ref{fig:ablation-brown-test}).
+Similarly, on Enweb, sharing preterminal rule probabilities results in decreased performance (-5.4\% F1).
+On the whole, sharing the probabilities of preterminal rules leads to the largest reduction in performance.
+This implies that the sentence embedding is most crucial for the parameterization of preterminal rule probabilities, presumably because the sentence embedding is conducive to deriving the knowledge of part-of-speech tags for preterminal rules, which is further beneficial for inducing larger phrase structures.